Learn better from videos? You can jump straight to our overview of cash flow statements.

 Tex is still a little obsessed about the cowboy hat incident in September, so he has another look at the cash flow statement.

 That’s $8,000 tied up in Accounts Receivable—$8,000 Tex didn’t have on hand to buy novelty items for his inventory.
-Maybe the problem isn’t that Tex has an addiction to glittery cowboy hats—maybe it’s that his clients don’t pay him fast enough.
+Maybe the problem isn’t that Tex has an addiction to glittery cowboy hats—maybe it’s that he didn’t forecast his clients not paying immediately.

-He looks back, and checks out Increase in Accounts Receivable for summer, his busy month.
+He looks back and checks out Increase in Accounts Receivable for summer, his busy months.

 Except for some especially time-sensitive clients who paid early in July, it seems like Tex spent a lot of his months waiting on money to land in his pocket.
 Now he knows he should take concrete steps to get paid faster.